Content Map Terms

 You may be asked to remove dentures, eyeglasses or contact lenses, hearing aids, wigs, makeup, and jewellery before the bronchoscopy procedure.
 You will empty your bladder before the procedure.
 You will need to take off all or most of your clothes (you may be allowed to keep on your underwear if it does not interfere with the procedure).
 You will be given a cloth or paper covering to use during the procedure.

-The procedure is usually done by a respirologist (pulmonologist) and an assistant.
-In smaller communities it may be done by an internist.
+The procedure is done by a thoracic surgeon or a respirologist and an assistant.
 Your heart rate, blood pressure, and oxygen level will be checked during the procedure.

 A chest X-ray may be done before and after the bronchoscopy.

-During this procedure, you will lie on your back on a table with your shoulders and neck supported by a pillow, or you will recline in a chair that resembles a dentist's chair.
+During this procedure, you will lie on your back on a table with your shoulders and neck supported by a pillow.
+Or you might recline in a chair that's like a dentist's chair.
 Sometimes the procedure is done while you are sitting upright.

-Before the procedure, your doctor usually sprays a local anesthetic into your nose and mouth.
+Before the procedure, your doctor will probably spray a local anesthetic into your nose and mouth.
 This numbs your throat and reduces your gag reflex during the procedure.
 If the bronchoscope is to be inserted through your nose, your doctor may also place an anesthetic ointment in your nose to numb your nasal passages.

 Your doctor gently and slowly inserts the thin bronchoscope through your mouth (or nose) and advances it to the vocal cords.
 Then more anesthetic is sprayed through the bronchoscope to numb the vocal cords.
 You may be asked to take a deep breath so the scope can pass your vocal cords.
 It is important to avoid trying to talk while the bronchoscope is in your airway.

-An X-ray machine (fluoroscope) may be placed above you to provide a picture that helps your doctor see any devices, such as forceps to collect a biopsy sample, that are being moved into your lung.
+An X-ray machine (fluoroscope) may be placed above you.
+It provides a picture that helps your doctor see any devices, such as forceps to collect a biopsy sample, that are being moved into your lung.
 The bronchoscope is then moved down your larger breathing tubes (bronchi) to examine the lower airways.

 Finally, small biopsy forceps may be used to remove a sample of lung tissue.
 This is called a transbronchial biopsy.